Facts on Abortion in Oregon

 Approximately ten pre-born children in Oregon die from taxpayer-funded abortion every 24 hours.

 Zero pro-life laws

-Oregon is the only state in the country with zero laws protecting women and babies from abortion.
+Unlike other states, Oregon has no laws protecting women and babies from abortion.

 Statistics and reports